AGCCS/AGCCS-CTRL22/README.md

 # Hardware Platform

-Our hardware platform is based on (1) relevant analog circuitry  to implement the specified electric characteristic (2) an AVR series uC to operate the charging process and (3) an ESP32 SoC to provide means of wireless communication.
-Regarding the analog circuity, our implementation is derived from the [SmatEVSE project](https://www.smartevse.nl/).
-Regarding the uC we opted for AVR as this implies the option to conveniently program within the [Arduino IDE](https://www.arduino.cc) --- although, at this stage the firmware we provide comes 'bare bone' for performance reasons.
-Regarding the SoC, we are fascinated by the powerful ESP32 SDKs available from [Espressif](https://github.com/espressif).
-Schematics and a PCB Layout in editable [KiCad](https://kicad.org) format are provided in the [folder ./circuit](./circuit/)
+Our hardware platform consists of

++ relevant analog circuitry to implement the specified electric characteristics
++ an AVR series uC to control the charging process, and
++ an ESP32 SoC to provide means of wireless communication.

+Regarding the analog circuitry, our implementation is derived from the SmatEVSE project.
+Regarding the uC we opted for AVR allow for conveniently programming within the Arduino IDE --- although, at this stage the firmware we provide comes 'bare bone' for performance reasons.
+Regarding the SoC, we are fascinated by the powerful ESP32 SDKs available from Espressif.
+For our hardware platform, we provode schematics and a PCB Layout, both in editable KiCad format; see ./circuit

 # Per Node Software